Are you thinking of visiting Greenland, but don’t know where to start? This article is for you!

 Kuannit gets its name from the Angelica plant (Kvann in Greenland).
 Angelica is a type of wild celery that grows at this incredibly lush and fertile location.
 This plant has traditionally been one of the most important sources of vitamin C in the region and is still used a lot today.

-Our guide picked some for the hotel restaurant and we had angelica sorbet for desert in the evening.
+Our guide picked some for the hotel restaurant and we had angelica sorbet for dessert in the evening.

 I cannot even start to describe how beautiful the scenery at Kuannit is.
 Pictures don’t do it justice either.
 I never knew that places like that existed, let alone so high in the Arctic.
 Kuannit is like the very best of South Africa, the Azores, Iceland, and Greenland in one place.